Tully is an interesting flick, apart from becoming gradually sillier from about the halfway point onwards.

 The two become besties and Tully seems too wonderful to be real.
 Maybe she is.

 Yet here things become a bit far-fetched in what, up until this point, has been a relatively believable modern tale.

 Case in point.
-At one unconvincing juncture, noting the pathetic moribund state of Marlo’s and Drew’s love life, Tully, wildly veering outside her job description, selflessly leads Marlo upstairs for a ménage à trios with Drew.
+At one unconvincing juncture, noting the pathetic moribund state of Marlo’s and Drew’s love life, Tully, veers wildly outside her job description, and selflessly leads Marlo upstairs for a ménage à trios with Drew.

 Initially startled, Drew, a man accustomed to twiddling his PlayStation of an eve, hurls marital monogamy to the liberating winds and it’s on for the audacious trio.
 The encounter puts a sparkle in the morning mood and it seems Tully has even cured the age-old conjugal sexual malaise.

 Later Marlo and Tully become so chummy they decide to shake off the tedious bonds of the housebound, plus the usual partner issues, and head out for a spontaneous night in the bars and clubs of Brooklyn, Marlo’s old stomping ground.

 They drink and make merry and, just to recap Marlo’s protracted postnatal condition and elevated boob psi, Tully deftly assists her express milk in the dingy loo at a club.

 The same night Tully tells Marlo she must leave her service, giving no reason, and the squiffy duo angrily part ways on those mean streets.
 Things go a pear shaped from here on in and lead on to a rather baffling and indecisive finale.

 Despite being unconvincing in parts, Tully has some witty lines and is well acted by all the cast.
 The originality of the premise also deserves a thumbs up; this is not Tinseltown formulaic fodder by any means.